Neel Doff: Biography

 In December 1929 the following quote by Thibaud-Gersen appeared in Le Courier Littéraire: "When will they award the Nobel Prize to the humble and genial Neel Doff"?
 These words were enough to spread rumours and speculation about the 1930 Nobel Prize awards.
 Unfortunately the myth that Neel Doff was nominated persists in various publications.
 (See "Neel Doff par elle même"; Marianne Pierson-Pierard; p.
 21 and in the German translation published under the title Keetje Tippel from the Dutch text of Jours de Famine et de Détresse p.
 5 introduction by Dr. Josh van Soer).

 Many compared her work to that of Émile Zola.
 In her own words in reference to Émile Zola: "He wrote about it while I lived it".
 Also called "The Dostojevski of the North", the character of Keetje parallels that of Sonja in Crime and Punishment.
 Henry Poulaille, who became her editor after the death of her husband Georges Serigiers, praises her as surpassing Colette.
 Neel Doff's somewhat brutish writing style on proletarian issues remains however controversial.
 She was an autodidact and wrote as she saw and felt.
 Emile Verhaeren commented on Days of Hunger and Distress that it needed "galvanising".
 In 1930 Belgium paid tribute to her contribution to French Literature by appointing her Officer of the Order of the Crown (Belgium), one of Belgium's most prestigious awards.

-On 14 July 1942, Neel Doff, embittered by the horrors of the war and suffering from kidney failure, died in her house, 16 rue de Naples in Ixelles.
+On 14 July 1942, Neel Doff, embittered by the horrors of the war and suffering from kidney failure, died in her house, 16 rue de Naples, Ixelles, Belgium.
 In order to secure her estate she only left the author rights of her work to her dear friend Mrs. Helen Temersen, who being Jewish saw her welfare and worldly belongings in peril.
 Helen Temersen sold the author rights in the early 1970s to the publisher Meulenhoff in Amsterdam.
 The house in Ixelles was bequeathed to the children of Franz Hellens, author and librarian, who took up residence at the house and wrote there as well.
 The remainder of her estate went to various individuals.
 Several art effects, including a James Ensor, mysteriously disappeared from the Ixelles residence and are yet to be found.